BrekiTomasson/Dotfiles/README.md

   dotfile repository, for scenarios where a dotfile exists in the repository for software that has not been installed previously.
 - [ ] Figure out a good way to include global Composer and NPM packages in the dotfile repository.
+A listing is enough, but I don't want to be adding the global `packages.json` file to the repo either...
 - [ ] Explore different ways to use `brew` in a dotfile repository.
 - [ ] Rebuild the `osx` script from scratch to be up to date with the latest version of macOS.
 - [ ] Explore the limitation macOS has (had?) regarding symlinked files not always working as intended in sandboxed applications.
-- [ ] Separate out the various functions in the `TODO_functions` file into
-  proper Fish function files.